Short- and long-time path tightness of the continuum directed random polymer: Introduction

 One of the key ingredients behind our tightness proofs is a detailed probabilistic understanding of the log-partition function of $\cdrp$.
 The log of the partition function of point-to-point $\cdrp$, i.e.,

 solves the KPZ equation with narrow wedge initial data.
 Introduced in \cite{kpz} as a model for random growth interfaces, KPZ equation has been extensively studied in both the mathematics and the physics communities (see \cite{ferrari2010random,quastel2011introduction,corwin2012kardar, hairer2013solving,hairer2014theory,quastel2015one,chandra2017stochastic,corwin2019} and the references therein).
-In \cite{acq}, the authors showed one point distribution of the KPZ equation $\calH(x,t):=\calH(0,0;x,t)$, has limiting Tracy-Widom GUE fluctuations of the order $t^{1/3}$ as $t\uparrow \infty$ (long-time regime), whereas fluctuations are Gaussian of the order $t^{1/4}$ as $t\downarrow 0$ (short-time regime).
-Detailed information of one point tails of $\calH(x,t)$ as well as tail for the spatial process $\calH(\cdot,t)$ are rigorously proved in the mathematics works \cite{utail,ltail,cgh,t19,dt19} for long-time regime and in \cite{dg,lt21,llt21,t22} for short-time regime.
+In \cite{acq}, the authors showed the one-point distribution of the KPZ equation $\calH(x,t):=\calH(0,0;x,t)$, has limiting Tracy-Widom GUE fluctuations of the order $t^{1/3}$ as $t\uparrow \infty$ (long-time regime), whereas fluctuations are Gaussian of the order $t^{1/4}$ as $t\downarrow 0$ (short-time regime).
+Detailed information of the one-point tails of $\calH(x,t)$ as well as tail for the spatial process $\calH(\cdot,t)$ are rigorously proved in the mathematics works \cite{utail,ltail,cgh,t19,dt19} for long-time regime and in \cite{dg,lt21,llt21,t22} for short-time regime.

 For brevity, we only sketch the proof for our long-time path tightness result.
 The proof of short-time path tightness uses a relation of annealed law of $\cdrp$ with that of Brownian counterparts (Lemma \ref{l3}).
 The finite-dimensional convergence for the short-time case (Theorem \ref{thm:ann_short}) follows from chaos expansion and the same results for the long-time regime (Theorem \ref{ltight} \ref{pt} and Theorem \ref{ltight.ptl} \ref{ptl}) follow from the localization results in \cite{dz22}.
 Let us take a long-time polymer $V \sim \cdrp(0,0;0,\e^{-1})$ and scale it according to long-time scaling $L_t^{(\e)}=\e^{-2/3}V(\e^{-1}t)$ for $t\in [0,1]$.
 By the definition of the $\cdrp$ (Definition \ref{def:cdrp}), we see that the joint law of $(L_s^{(\e)},L_t^{(\e)})$ (where $0<s<t<1$) is proportional to where